pivotal-legacy/whiteboard/README.md

 ### Okta configuration
 Okta needs to be configured for SAML 2.0 before you can set up Okta single sign-on.
 Check out [Okta's](http://developer.okta.com/docs/guides/setting_up_a_saml_application_in_okta.html) documentation for more information.
-[The information below appears to be out of date, 11/2018]
+[The information below appears to be out of date, but may be helpful -- 11/2018]

 1. In the appropriate Okta instance, go to Admin > Applications
 1. Click Add Application